spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

 export const SiteThemeContext = React.createContext()
 ```

-So what is a context?
-A context is made up of two things, a provider
+### So what is a context?

+A context is made up of two things, a provider and a consumer, you
-and a consumer
+have a single provider which will sit up as high as possible in the
+component tree as possible so that the consumer can get the state and
+props from the provider.

 Hopefully you recall the point at which we abstracted the
 `function App` component out of the `src/index.js` file, this is so we
-could add in the context Provider at the highest level of the app
+could add in the context Provider at the highest level of the app.

 use the template, add in the name